yanivweiss/PassportcardHW/README.md

 We evaluated several regression models and selected XGBoost as our primary model due to:

-1. **Superior Performance**: XGBoost consistently outperformed other models in our evaluations
+1. **Superior Performance**: Based on our analysis, XGBoost consistently outperformed other models in our evaluations
 2. **Handling of Missing Values**: Inherent ability to handle missing values
 3. **Feature Importance**: Provides clear feature importance metrics
 4. **Handling Non-linear Relationships**: Effectively captures complex non-linear patterns in the data

-The models evaluated and their performance:
+The models evaluated and their performance based on our testing:

 | Model | RMSE | MAE | R² | MAPE | Training Time (s) |
 |-------|------|-----|-----|------|------------------|